kalenwallin/notion-as-a-cms/src/content/slides/003-what-notion-is.md

 ### Key Terms to understand for this Talk

-**Pages**: Each note is called a page.
-Pages contain blocks of text, media, and nested pages.
+**Pages**: Each note in Notion is called a page.
+Pages contain blocks.

-**Blocks**: Blocks make up the content of a page.
+**Blocks**: The content of a page.
+There are over 100 block types including text and media.
 Pages are also blocks.
-There are over 100 block types.

-**Databases**: Databases organize multiple pages into a structure that can be sorted, filtered, or visualized based on page properties that a user defines.
+**Databases**: A structure of pages that can be sorted, filtered, or visualized based on page properties that a user defines.

-**Content Management System (CMS)**: A content management system or a CMS is a service that allows you to create, store, and serve content for your website.
+**Content Management System (CMS)**: A service that allows you to create, store, and serve content for your website.

 **[React-Notion-X](https://github.com/NotionX/react-notion-x)**: A library created by Travis Fischer to render Notion blocks in React.